-In order to raise this amount, we ask all those who profit from the gambling industry in Britain to donate a minimum of 0.1% of their annual Gross Gambling Yield (GGY) to GambleAware.
+In order to raise this amount, we ask all those who profit from the gambling industry in Great Britain whether or not they hold a licence from the Gambling Commission to donate a minimum of 0.1% of their annual Gross Gambling Yield (GGY) directly to GambleAware.
 This would not only meet RGSB’s funding requirements, but it would also help us reach the people who need the help.

 In Great Britain, there are around 430,000 people who have a gambling problem, and another 2 million at risk of developing a problem.
 Yet, only 2% of those who need help are currently getting the support they need.

-Please play your part in the National Responsible Gambling Strategy by pledging your support to GambleAware and helping the charity achieve its 2017/18 fundraising target of £10 million.
+Please play your part in the National Responsible Gambling Strategy by pledging your support to GambleAware.
+For further information please read our donations FAQs and download the donation form 2018/19.

 Director of Fundraising